CherryWookie/ESP32-Drone/README.md

 <details>
 <summary>Failed Attempts</summary>
 <br>
-Using the [ESC-Calibration.io](https://github.com/lobodol/ESC-calibration) from lobodo we were able to calibrate the esc by finding max and min throttle and then running the test function that starts at minimum throttle and goes to max.
+Using the [ESC-Calibration.io](https://github.com/lobodol/ESC-calibration) from Lobodo we were able to calibrate the esc by finding max and min throttle and then running the test function that starts at minimum throttle and goes to max.
 We ended up using an Arduino UNO to perform the calibration as the library wasn't working with the ESP32 and kept giving an error of 'Timed out waiting for packet header'.
-We tried it in arduino IDE along with VSCode and none worked with the ESP32.
+We tried it in Arduino IDE along with VSCode and none worked with the ESP32.
 We anticipate that the library wasn't friendly with the model of ESP32?
 Not sure

 As we were testing the motors with the Arduino, we were able to calibrate them individually without a problem; however, when we started to test all four of them at once, at least one motor remained motionless.
 To remedy this, we switched back over to the ESP32 board and used the following code to test our motors with through VScode and all four worked simultaneously without a problem